OpenRailAssociation/osrd-website/content/docs/reference/design-docs/scalable-async-rpc/index.en.md

 Most things in this protocol have at least once semantics if publisher confirms are used:

-- `request delivery to workers`: if osrdyne is restarted while transfering an orphan to its destination, the orphan may be transfered twice
+- `request delivery to workers`: if osrdyne is restarted while transferring an orphan to its destination, the orphan may be transferred twice
 - `response delivery to clients`: if a worker takes slightly too long to ACK a message, but still responds, it may be requeued and re-processed, and thus responded to twice

 ## Design decisions